dark9ive/Linear_Algebra-HW/week07/README.md

 ## Introspection

-&nbsp;&nbsp;&nbsp;&nbsp;During this week's course, Mr.Tsai has taught us some basics about the linear system and group.
-This part was not included in senior high school courses, so I do facing some challenges doing homeworks.
-Fortunately, I can watch the course again on Mr.Tsai's Youtube channel.
-Thanks to Mr.Tsai, I can keep up with the class although I missed a class one week earlier.
+&nbsp;&nbsp;&nbsp;&nbsp;During this week's course, Mr.Tsai has taught us the following topics:

+1. The definition of generating set and span of a set.
+2. The definition of Basis and examples.
+3. The properties of Rank.

+&nbsp;&nbsp;&nbsp;&nbsp;This is the last course before midterm exam.
+Hope the midterm won't be too hard.

 &nbsp;&nbsp;&nbsp;&nbsp;If you ask me: *"Why do you want to finish your homework in this form?
 It spent much more time than the normal ways!"*
 I will give you the answer: *"Because I think this is cool, and I think this course is worthwhile to spent time on.
 That's it."*